Mawlana is a 2016 Egypt mystery drama by Magdy Ahmed Aly. Starring Amr Saad, Dorra Zarrouk and Ahmed Magdy.

 Added anti-smoking disclaimer to the beginning, middle and smoking scroll wherever smoking appears on the screen.

 Deleted the words Ass hole, Son of a Bitch, balls, baller and fucking wherever it appears.

-Deleted the visuals of girls lying on the bed.
+of girls lying on the bed.

 Deleted visuals of girl pouring liquor.